What are Open Textbooks?

 Why Use Open Textbooks?

 Education is much more than the textbooks used to educate students.
 The quality of instruction, the entire post-secondary experience, and the learning environment all contribute to education.
 Post-secondary institutions do not ‘compete’ on the content of their textbooks or courses – rather an institution provides unique educational experiences.
 That is what makes a student choose one institution over another.
-Open textbooks can provide these unique educational experiences by adapting and personalizing content to meet learners’ needs.
+Open textbooks can foster these unique educational experiences through instructors adapting and personalizing content to meet learners’ needs.